alphathehacker/foodkaathabook/README.md

-# 🍲 Food Katha - Full Stack Web App
+# 🍲 Food Kaatha - Full Stack Web App

 Track daily food transactions in your shop — for both immediate payments and *Katha* (credit).